Anthropic constraint on transient variations of fundamental constants: Dark matter clumps with large variations of fundamental constants

-For our purpose, the specific details of the DM model are unimportant and we consider a generic ultralight DM field $\phi$ that forms a ``gas'' of clumps.
-For topological defects, the clump's transverse size is of the order of the field Compton wavelength, $d\sim\hbar/(m_\phi c)$ where $m_\phi$ is the mass of DM candidate field.
+For our purpose, the specific details of the DM model are unimportant and we consider a generic ultralight DM field $\phi$ that forms a pressureless ``gas'' of clumps.
+We only distinguish between topological defects DM (monopoles, strings, or domain walls) and nontopological solitons DM (Q-balls, oscillons, or axitons).
+The mass-energy of a DM clump is different in each case, leading to slightly different spatial distributions of the clumps, which determine the likelihood of such clumps encountering Earth.

+In the case of a topological defect, the DM field may be assumed to be constant, $\phi=\phi_{\rm max}$ inside the clump and zero outside.
+The energy density inside the clump scales as~\cite{DerPos14}

+where $d$ is the clump's transverse size.
+Typically, $d$ is of the order of the DM field's Compton wavelength, $d\sim\hbar/(m_\phi c)$ where $m_\phi$ is the mass of DM field.
 An Earth-sized clump would therefore corresponds to $m_\phi\sim10^{-14}\,{\rm eV}$.
-In other models, e.g., Q-balls, the clump size is determined by the specifics of the self-interaction potential~\cite{Coleman1985}.
-The exact relation between $d$ and $m_\phi$ is irrelevant for our estimates, but the underlying candidate DM fields are necessarily ultralight.
+The total energy contained in a clump is thus given by